memrise logo

 Memrise Courses

 The courses are the main activity.
 After you choose your language, you choose what course you want to take.
-There isn’t a level test, so you have to gage where you think you should start based on how much you already know.
-It’s easy to change courses if you find the one you started with as too easy or difficult.
-All the official memrise languages have 7 courses each.
-When you start a course, you’ll begin with the Learn Words and Phrases feature.
+There isn’t a level test, so you have to gauge where you think you should start based on how much you already know.
+Try to choose the level that best fits your knowledge because, once you start your course, you won’t be able to switch to a different level.

-Learn Mode is exactly what it sounds like.
-This includes flashcards with audio and video that teach new words and phrases.
-You cycle through these new flashcards to learn them, and the activities include multiple choice questions to identify the word, as well as writing practice.
+This section is exactly what it sounds like.
+This includes flashcards with video and audio that teach new words and phrases.
+You cycle through these new flashcards and complete interactive activities to learn them.
+Most activities include multiple-choice or fill-in-the-blank questions, but there are also writing exercises.

-Classic Review helps you practice words you’ve already learned by asking multiple choice questions and having you write the words.
+The Review tab helps you practice words you’ve already learned by showing you short video clips, asking multiple-choice questions, and having you write the words.
 Each word or phrase appears multiple times until you’ve successfully committed it to your long-term memory.
-The faster you answer correctly in classic review, the more points you receive.

 Memrise Review: Overall Learning Experience

 I liked using Memrise and think it’s a great tool to help you learn vocabulary and phrases effectively.
 The technology used to create the courses is top-notch.
-The content of the official courses is high quality, and the user-generated courses cover a large variety of topics.
+The content of the official courses is high quality and the videos are a helpful way to become used to natural language.

-There are also quite a few features included in the free version of Memrise to help you improve your listening, writing, and reading skills.
+There are also interesting features included with the free version of Memrise to help you improve your listening, writing, and reading skills.
 It’s worth a try just to see if you like it.
-In regards to the paid version, there are definitely more features, but I don’t think they justify the high monthly cost of $8.49.
-They extend your ability to practice your target language, but they aren’t the most effective.
+In regards to the paid version, there’s definitely more content available, but I don’t think it justifies the high monthly cost of $59.99 per month.
+The Pro version extends your ability to practice your target language, but you’ll still need to combine Memrise with other resources.

-The one premium feature I liked was the ability to download the courses and use Memrise offline.
+The one premium feature I liked was the Membot.
+If you’re a complete beginner and don’t feel confident enough to talk to native speakers, this is a good feature to start testing your language skills.
 This feature alone could make the annual subscription worth it, which is already a lot cheaper than the monthly subscription.

 At the end of the day, Memrise is a flashcard program created to help you learn vocabulary.
 It does this well, and the free content is enough to keep you busy for a long time.
 It’s definitely worth giving Memrise a try.